rsimon/recogito-form-widgets/README.md

-# recogito-form-widgets
+# Recogito Form Widgets

-Editor widgets for common (and not so common) form inputs
+Annotorious/RecogitoJS editor widgets for common (and not so common) form inputs.